 At first glance, the contradictory demands and expectations of Russian consumers can seem daunting.
 But winning their trust – and their family’s – can reap huge rewards, as Russians are known for their brand loyalty.
 Here’s how to cultivate a successful brand identity in Russia.

-To the uninitiated, Russian consumer behavior can seem like a web of contradictions.
-For international brands looking to make inroads into the region, it’s important to understand the local culture in order to build a successful marketing strategy.
+Given that this consumer behavior can seem contradicting, it’s crucial for international brands that are looking to enter the region to understand the local culture in order to build a successful marketing strategy.

 RUSSIAN CONSUMERS AT HOME: KEY CHARACTERISTICS